Skip to main content

 1. Stand-down means the formal removal of a student from school for a specified period.
 Stand-downs of a particular student can total no more than 5 school days in a term or 10 school days in a year.

-2. Suspension means the formal removal of a student from school until the board of trustees decides the outcome at a suspension meeting.
+2. Suspension means the formal removal of a student from school until the board decides the outcome at a suspension meeting.

 1. lift the suspension without conditions